ucsd-dsc-arts/dsc160-midterm-group-8/README.md

 We believe in the case of this analysis, original artists and musicians would most likely understand the results of this type of analysis as it indicates a diversity amongst the different songs released within each year.
 We do not believe that this data would change or inform their practice in any way as a result.
 This analysis could be broadened in the future with a larger dataset -- we only looked at a handful of songs, with no specific analysis based on any subgenres, cultural contexts, or regional origins.
 Adding these subjective data points into the analysis, as well as broadening the database to make it representative of the immense diversity of hip-hop, could lead to some more meaningful results, althouh the problems we listed above still remain.
 It would additionally be interesting to look into the different subgenres as mentioned before and see if any meaningful relationships can be found within them.
 For example, could there be noticeable trends in trap music?
 How did drill evolve over the years?
 How does a specific artist develop their sound throughout the different eras in their discography?
 These types of questions and more can be looked into for further research into this general topic.
 The possibilities are endless.

-The first paragraph should be a short summary describing your results.

-The subsequent paragraphs could address questions including:
-- Why is this culturally relevant?
-- How does your computational approach differ from the traditional art historical, musicological, manuel/subjective approach to analyzing your cultural subject?
-- How do you think the original artists/musicians would respond to this type of analysis?
-Would it change/inform their practice in some way?
-- How do your results relate to broader social, cultural, economic political, etc., issues?
-- In what future directions could you expand this work?

 ## Team Roles